Donald Trump: From Entrepreneur to U.S. President

 Books and More

-Donald has written several best-selling books detailing his career and the business wisdom he has acquired, including:
+Donald has co-written several best-selling books detailing his career and opinions, including:

-He also created -- and has been criticized and sued for -- Trump University, and has contributed to The Trump Blog, featuring "ideas and opinions from Donald Trump and his circle of experts."
+He also created the defunct Trump University, which was the subject of two class-action lawsuits which Trump settled for a total of 25 million.
+He also contributed to The Trump Blog, featuring "ideas and opinions from Donald Trump and his circle of experts."

 President Donald J. Trump